pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 \varphi_\mathrm{s} = b_1 \cdot (D_\mathrm{in} \cdot 10^6)^{b_2} \cdot Z^{b_3}
 $$

-The critical strain for the start of recrystallisation is given as:
+The critical strain for the start of recrystallization is given as:

 $$
 \varphi_\mathrm{c} = c \cdot \varphi_\mathrm{m}